noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - build pipeline: sequence of operations and tools that peform them, between source code and the deployed system

   - how you compose your build pipeline and the flow between the its elements, is more critical than which exact tool you use
+  - each stage (below) is a feedback loop, that lets you incrementally improve each change before continuing to the next phase
   - version control: e.g. github
   - build system: watches the repository for changes and triggers builds, e.g jenkins, bamboo, teamcity, travisCI, circleci
     - build code, run unit tests, provide feedback and visibility into the build process